usdot-fhwa-stol/carma-j2735/README.md

 ## Building

 In order to build this library manually you will need to obtain a copy of the SAE J2735 201603 ASN file and place it in a folder at asn/sae inside the project.
-The CI build pulls this file from a private CARMA repository.
+The CI build pulls this file from a private CARMA repository using a deploy key to access the file.

 ## Contact
 Please click on the CARMA logo below to visit the Federal Highway Adminstration(FHWA) CARMA website.